remenkemi/remenkemi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on the [Stratosphere 777-300ER](https://github.com/Stratosphere-Studios/777-300ER), a free add-on for the X-Plane 12 flight simulator.
+- ✈️ I’m currently working on the [Stratosphere 777-300ER](https://github.com/Stratosphere-Studios/777-300ER), a free add-on for the X-Plane 12 flight simulator.
 I've also contributed to the [Sparky744](https://github.com/mSparks43/747-400) project.
-- 👀 I’m interested in aviation, flight simulation, computers, engineering, music, and linguistics.
+- 👀 I’m interested in aviation, cars, flight simulation, computers, engineering, music, and linguistics.
 - 👩🏻‍💻 Languages: Java, Python, Lua, learning C++
 - 📫 How to reach me: remenkemi on Discord
 - 🎓 Engineering Student